kasama-ssc/docs/docs/development-guide/system-architecture.md

 ## 7. System Status and Logging

-The system features a **System Status** component that helps administrators monitor the current state of the election (open, closed, or paused).
+The system features a **System Status** component that helps administrators monitor the current state of the election (open, closed, or offline).
 Comprehensive logging is also implemented to track user activities, errors, and system performance.

 - **Status Types**:
   - **Online**: Election is active, and users can cast votes.